Meet Chad-GPT: your overnight AI expert

 Because Reader, I used to be him.

-For two years as a freelancer, I wrote articles for AI startups on dozens of subjects ranging from rethinking the management structures of machine-assisted companies to the visual recognition sensors self-driving cars use to map out their environment,
+For years as a freelancer, I would write articles for AI startups on dozens of subjects ranging from rethinking the management structures of machine-assisted companies to the visual recognition sensors self-driving cars use to map out their environment,

 I once even got an authors box at the bottom of the page citing me as an ‘expert’ on artificial intelligence, machine learning, and related topics, almost certainly because their shareholders would have lost their shit if we’d said: